wandyezj/wandyezj.github.io/docs/_posts/2023-04-19-student-led-final-project.md

 ### Explore

-This should take about two weeks.
+Exploration should take about two weeks.

 Carry out the plan.